- Learn about the importance of working together with staff and families to evaluate the program.

 The purpose of the evaluation can be different for different stakeholders and will drive the types of questions the evaluation will answer:

-- Are we (the leadership team and the staff) doing what we are saying we're doing?
+- Are we (the leadership team and the staff) doing what we say we're doing?

 - What is the program's impact on children and their families?